mlee22ph/Project4_Group11_AR_GP_ML/README.md

 ### Objective

-Our objective is to provide early screening based on a few parameters and image to given an indication whether the person has skin cancer or not and what type of skin cancer.
+Our objective is to provide early screening based on a few parameters and image to give an indication whether the person has skin cancer or not and what type of skin cancer.

 ## Getting Started